 The report will be based upon nationally recognised criteria for the assessment of heritage assets and their respective settings.

-Border Archaeology has over 20 years’ experience delivering Heritage Statements for a diverse range of sites, both urban and rural, across England and Wales.
+Border Archaeology has over 25 years of experience delivering Heritage Assessments for a diverse range of sites, both urban and rural, across England and Wales.
 We have overcome consultee and other parties’ concerns to facilitate the progress of planning applications enabling development to proceed.